Streaming Subscriber Goal Tracker

 - Enter your Goal Subscribers (G).

-- Click Estimate Months to see the estimated time to goal.
+- Click Estimate Months to see the projected time remaining.

 Formulas used

-- If G ≤ C, you’re already at/above the goal, so the time-to-goal is 0 months.
+- If G ≤ C, you are already at or above the goal, so the time-to-goal is 0 months.

-- If r = 0 and G > C, the goal is not reachable under the “constant growth” assumption (it would take infinite months).
+- If r = 0 and G > C, the goal is not reachable under the constant-growth assumption because the timeline would not move.

 Interpreting your result